yii-tools/forms/docs/component/field.md

 # Field

-Its a widget for create a field with a input or component widget, which can be used in a form.
+It's a widget to create a field with an input or part-widget, which can be used in a form.

 For create a field, you can use the `\Yii\Forms\Field::widget()` method, which accepts an array of `\Yii\Widget\AbstractInputWidget` objects and `\Yii\Widget\AbstractWidget` objects in the constructor method.